Tanzania: The St. Martin’s Girls Secondary School in Mbingu

 This development did not go unnoticed at the Tanzanian Ministry of Education, which in 2009 granted official recognition and registered it as a private school in the Tanzanian system.
 Augustina Mtanga, a local Tanzanian teacher, became principal and the school’s name was changed to St. Martin’s Girls Secondary School.
 The new name indicated an important change in direction for the school, namely that from that point on it would accept only girls as new students.

 From the beginning, a key goal was to offer more and better schooling to local children.
 Thus, the school is open to girls of all religions, and the student body is equally divided between Catholic, Protestant and Muslim girls.
-The majority of girls are boarders; only a few girls living in the vicinity of the school are day students.
+All girls live at the boarding school during the school terms.

 Success and challenges